-Here $g: \mathbf{R}+ \to \mathbf{R}+$ is a function, the density generator, to be estimated.
+Here $g: \mathbb{R}+ \to \mathbb{R}+$ is a function, the density generator, to be estimated.
 This is the non-parametric part of the model; (μ, Σ) is as above, the parametric part of the model.
 The model as a whole is then called semi-parametric.

 Such models are very suited to financial applications.
 Notice how they generalise the multivariate normal or Gaussian (recall Edgeworth's theorem of IV.3).
-The parametric part (μ, Σ) is clearly needed in financial modelling, because of Markowitz's work on risk (Σ) and return (μ), and diversification $(\Sigma \text{ again})$ (I.5, Day 2).
-The non-parametric part g allows us to choose a g that reflects the tail-behaviour observed in the data.
+The parametric part (μ, Σ) is clearly needed in financial modelling, because of Markowitz's work on risk (Σ) and return (μ) , and diversification $(\Sigma \text{ again})$ (I.5, Day 2).
+The non-parametric part q allows us to choose a q that reflects the tail-behaviour observed in the data.
 For instance, for financial return data, it turns out that the return interval, Δ is crucial.
-For Δ long (monthly returns, say - though the rule of thumb is that 16 trading days suffice), the Gaussian $(q(x) = e^{-\frac{1}{2}x})$ suffices.
+For Δ long (monthly returns, say - though the rule of thumb is that 16 trading days suffice), the Gaussian $(g(x) = e^{-\frac{1}{2}x})$ suffices.
 This is an instance of aggregational Gaussianity - in other words, the Central Limit Theorem (CLT - see e.g. SP).
 For intermediate Δ - daily returns, say - the generalised hyperbolic (GH) distributions have been found to fit well.
-For short Δ - high-frequency data (tick data), q decreasing like a power (Pareto tails, or heavy tails - e.g. Student t is both observed and predicted theoretically (the renormalisation group in Physics).
+For short Δ - high-frequency data (tick data), q decreasing like a power (Pareto tails, or heavy tails - e.g. Student t) is both observed and predicted theoretically (the renormalisation group in Physics).
 These models have been extensively studied; see e.g. [BKRW], and [BFK] for some applications.
 In some cases, ignorance of one part of the model imposes no loss of efficiency when estimating the other part.
 This is the case for the elliptic model above, essentially for reasons to do with invariance under the action of the affine group.
 See [BKRW], 4.2.3, 6.3.9, 7.2.4, 7.8.3 for the theory, [BFK] for some applications.

 Note.
 For Gaussian returns (say, monthly data), the density decreases extremely rapidly (far more so than is observed in practice!); the log-density decreases quadratically.
 In the generalised hyperbolic case (say, daily data), the log-density decreases only linearly (recall that a hyperbola approaches linear asymptotes).
 In the high-frequency case (say, tick data), the density decays like a power (say, like Student t).
-But recall that for large n, $t(n) \rightarrow N(0, 1)$ - a quite different limiting operation (degrees of freedom $n \rightarrow \infty$) from that in the tails $(x \rightarrow \infty)$.